The Northern Behavioral Health Region

 - Increased crisis in older adults leading to increased need for crisis response and hospitalizations

-- An increase of youth experiencing suicidal thoughts and behaviors
+- An increase of youth experiencing mental health crisis, suicidal thoughts and behaviors

 - Problems for youth and family accessing outpatient treatment